myhendry/LAB/RUST/playground/README.md

 }

 // () -> impl Trait; return a Closure
-FnOnce - uses what is passed in and drops it (destroys it) FnMut - it can modify it
+FnOnce - uses what is passed in by value and drops it (destroys it) self FnMut - it can modify it &mut self
-Fn - can take by reference (generally choose this) function returns_a_closure(input: &str) -> impl FnMut(i32) -> i32 {
+Fn - can take by reference (generally choose this) &self function returns_a_closure(input: &str) -> impl FnMut(i32) -> i32 {
         match input {
                 "double" => |mut number| {